 If you or a loved one has suffered a serious burn caused by someone else’s negligence, you may be entitled to compensation for your losses.
-You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.
+You should seek legal advice from an experienced personal injury lawyer immediately – before you discuss the matter with an insurance adjuster and before you sign anything.

 Let the law offices of Kraft & Associates, P.C., advise you about your rights after an accident that caused serious burn injuries.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
 Please call us at (214) 999-9999 or contact us online.

 Burns result from a number of causes, including the following types of accidents: